egoist/parse-json-config/README.md

 ]
 ```

-If you're using a function, we directly return it without calling the options even if you provide it as `[]function, options`, since if you can use a function you can already execute it with `function(options)`.
+If you're using a function, we directly return it without calling the options even if you provide it as `[function, options]`, since if you can use a function you can already execute it with `function(options)`, but you can use [isCalled](#isCalled) option to customize it.

 By default relative path is resolve from `process.cwd()`